the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Compilers"></a>
 #### Compilers

-If a compiled language is being used which compiler to use can be specified with the compiler keyword:
+If a compiled language is being used which compiler to run can be specified with the compiler keyword:
 ```
 compiler:
   - gcc